 As per the International Food Information Council’s 2020 Food and Health Survey, more people are now switching to plant-based diets due to their health and environmental benefits.
-Thus, farmers are now practising sustainable agriculture that allows the planet to heal and restore itself gradually.
+Thus, farmers are now practicing sustainable agriculture that allows the planet to heal and restore itself gradually.

 Read on to discover how regenerative agriculture is powering consumer trends.